kalkin/zsh/README.md

 | 7 | `/etc/zlogin`   | - Run for login shells.       | (login)                       |
 | 8 | `~/.zlogin`     | - Run for login shells.       | (login)                       |

 ## Thanks

-This config started as a fork of Christian `strcat` Schneider's zsh config. special thanks to him at this point.
+This config started as a fork of Christian `strcat` Schneider's zsh config.
+Special thanks to him at this point.

 <!-- vim: ft=markdown
 -->